Retirement Terms (A to Z)

 A way to describe pension funds that have been used to provide pension benefits (such as income or access to tax free cash).

 With this type of pension, the amount of retirement income an employee gets is set in advance.
-The amount of income they get is based on the number of years they have been a member of the scheme and their salary at or near their retirement date.
+The amount of income they get is based on the number of years they have been a member of the scheme and their salary at or near retirement, or averaged over membership of the scheme.

 This is a term given to a pension which can be either a personal pension or an occupational pension.
 Under an occupational defined contribution pension both the employer and the employee will make a contributions into the pension fund.
 Under any defined contribution scheme, the value of the fund at date of retirement consists of contributions paid into it and any investment return achieved.
 As a result, the level of income that can be can be secured with the fund is not guaranteed and will depend on the fund value at the date of retirement.